sidousidou/BigraphER/README.md

 Bigraphical Reactive Systems (BRS).
-It supports both bigraphs and bigraphs with sharing, probabilistic and stochastic reaction rules, rule priorities, rules with instantiation maps, parameterised controls, simulation, exhaustive state space exploration, export to probabilistic model checker [PRISM][prims], and predicate checking.
+It supports both bigraphs and bigraphs with sharing, probabilistic and stochastic reaction rules, rule priorities, rules with instantiation maps, parameterised controls, simulation, exhaustive state space exploration, export to probabilistic model checker [PRISM][prism], and predicate checking.
 It is based on an efficient matching engine based on SAT.

 ### Install